 FeedParser to deal with it, and so on... in short, I made a monster.

 I went back an RSS 2.0 feed and a h-feed.
-The first can be made with the
+Update from 2021-05-22: I settled on Atom after learning a bit more about the possibilities in it.
+It can still be made with the

 If you have a website in 2020, it's probably a hobby for you as well; don't let anything change that.

 It should never become a burden, any part of it.
 It did for me, and I seriously considered firing up something like Microsoft FrontPage 98 to start from the proverbial scratch, but managed to salvage it before resulting to drastic measures.

 Don't follow trends.
 Once a solution grows deep enough roots - microformats, RSS, etc - it'll be around for a very long time.

 Screw SEO.
 If you're like me, and you write for yourself, and, maybe, for the small web10, don't bother trying to please an ever-changing power play.

 If you want to learn something new, be careful not to embed it too deep as it may be a fast fading idea.